infinitelambda/diqu/README.md

 pip install diqu [--upgrade]
 ```

-📓 The DWH module should be available already if you use `diqu` CLI in a `dbt` project, if not, please perform additional installation, for example, snowflake module:
+📓 _NOTE_: The Data Warehouse (DWH) module should already be installed if you are using `diqu` in a working dbt project.
+If not, please perform additional steps to install these DWH modules.
+For example, if you're using snowflake:

 ```bash
 pip install "snowflake-connector-python[pandas]"